Chamberer

-A chamberer was a female attendant of an English queen, queen consort, or princess.
+A chamberer was a female attendant of an English queen regnant, queen consort, or princess.
 There were similar positions in aristocratic households.

 Chamberers at court

+Duties

 At court, the position was similar to a male groom of the privy chamber.
 The names of ten women who served Elizabeth I as chamberers are known.
 They were daughters of landowning gentry families.
 Duties could include some domestic labour, embroidery, and administration, as well as attendance on the queen.
-The details of the distinctions between women of the chamber and hierarchy can be obscure.
+The details of the distinctions between women of the chamber and their hierarchy can be obscure.

+An indication of chamberer's duties concerning the wardrobe of Elizabeth was included in a note written by William Cecil around 1560.
+Cecil was concerned about the risk that Elizabeth might be assassinated, especially by poisoning.
+He wanted increased security to the "chamberer's chambers, where laundresses, tailors, wardrobers, and such use to come".
+It was thought that assassins might apply poisons to perfumed gloves and other items of apparell brought to the queen and accepted by the chamberers.

 Other servants present in the royal lodging who carried out laundry work were of lower status than chamberers, and were called "lavenders".
 Chamberers would embroider and launder some linen items, especially ruffs.
 In Scotland, Elizabeth Gibb, took on this role for Anne of Denmark, the queen consort of James VI and I, in 1590, making and looking after ruffs and other garments.

+Politics and influence

+Chamberers were close to the queen and could become influential.
+They could also provide information to inquisitive diplomats.
+The French ambassador Charles de Marillac obtained a description of Princess Mary in 1541 from a woman of her chamber (femme de chambre), presumably a chamberer, who had served her since infancy and was married to a French man.

+Outside the Tudor court, Mary Halle alias Lassels, who gave evidence concerning Catherine Howard, Henry Mannox, and Alice Wilkes, had been a nurse and a chamberer to the "old Lady of Norfolk".